jt196/komga_delete_readlists/README.md

 **Before you run this**

-Replace the URL, user and pass with your own - deleting the <>.
+Enter the URL, user and pass at the prompts.
+Confirm you want to delete with y/n.

 Beware, running delete requests through an API can seriously damage your collection if you don't know what you're doing!